 Told through the child’s voice, this story conveys his travels from his home country to his second family in another place.

-Caregiver with a Chronic Illness
+Caregiver with a Chronic Illness or Disability

 A comic book to help children understand the effects of chemotherapy on a caregiver with cancer.